Pyligent/Business-Analytics-Platform/README.md

   + Data Preprocessing, Extract-Transform-Load (JSON to CSV, Database: PostgreSQL 10)
   + Data Visualization and EDA - Discover and visualize the data to gain insights ( Matplotlib, Seaborn, JavaScript, D3, plot.ly and leaflet mapping)
   + Feature Engineering - Numeric Features,Categorical Features,Time Series Features,Text Features and Handling the missing data
+  + Build deep learning sentiment analysis model for Review data
-  + Select the machine learning models,train and fine-tune the models (Logistic Regression,XGBoost,Light-GBM and Ensemble Models)
+  + Select the machine learning models,train and fine-tune the models
   + Select the recommendation algorithm(Item-based Collaborative filter)
-  + Deploy the system and provide the APIs capabilities (Python Flask Web Server)
+  + Deploy the system and provide the APIs capabilities (Django)
 - **Project Functionalities**
   + **Dashboard:**
-    - Provide Yelp GTA business overview dashborad,which includes the total business number,rating number and reviewed number and also adds key filters to provide the detailed information.
+    - Provide business overview dashborad,which includes the total business number,rating number and reviewed number and also adds key filters to provide the detailed information.
 Also the application provides the full data tables to display the whole business information(Totla 33,412 businesses included)
   + **Business Search:**
     - Using Yelp Fusion API, the application can query the business in any category and from any location.
 The detailed result will be geomapping into the map with detailed contact information(phone,address,rating and etc..)
   + **Categories Chart:**